Transfer Faster, Price Smarter: Minimax Dynamic Pricing under Cross-Market Preference Shift: Conclusion and Future Work

-We introduced \textit{Cross-Market Transfer Dynamic Pricing} (CM-TDP), the first framework that provably accelerates revenue learning by pooling information from multiple auxiliary markets in both Offline-to-Online and Online-to-Online regimes.
+We introduce \textit{Cross-Market Transfer Dynamic Pricing} (CM-TDP), the first framework that provably accelerates revenue learning by pooling information from multiple auxiliary markets in both Offline-to-Online and Online-to-Online regimes.
 CM-TDP achieves minimax-optimal regret for \emph{both} linear and RKHS utilities, matching information-theoretic lower bounds, and delivers up to an average of 50\% lower cumulative regret and $5\times$ faster learning in extensive simulations.
 These results bridge single-market pricing, meta-learning, and multitask bandits, laying the groundwork for pricing systems that \emph{``transfer faster, price smarter''}.

-Future directions include automated market-similarity detection and extensions to multi-product settings.
+{ Several extensions of CM-TDP provide fertile ground for future research.
+First, relaxing the assumption of homogeneous covariate distributions would allow the framework to handle domain shift, e.g., via reweighting, importance sampling, or domain-invariant representation learning.
+Second, while we focus on $\ell_0$-sparsity for interpretability, the aggregation framework naturally extends to richer similarity notions such as $\ell_q$-sparsity ($q\in[0,1]$), smoothness metrics, or distributional divergences.
+Third, CM-TDP currently lacks mechanisms to down-weight or exclude adversarial source markets with large parameter gaps, and developing robust similarity detection and market-selection strategies remains an important direction. }

+\begin{ack} We thank the NeurIPS reviewers for their helpful comments.
+This work was supported by NSF Award No.~2412577 and the NYU Stern Research Fund. \end{ack}